“Long-range PCR is a method to amplify the DNA fragment of more than 5Kb using a special type of high-fidelity DNA

 A conventional 25μL or 50μL reaction can amplify only several thousand basepair DNA fragments.
-Efficiently up to 1500 to 1800bp fragment can be amplified into the conventional normal PCR reaction.
-However, to amplify the fragments of 5kb, 10kb or 20kb is quite impossible using the normal PCR set up.
+Efficiently up to 1500 to 1800bp fragments can be amplified into the conventional normal PCR reaction.
+However, to amplify the fragments of 5kb, 10kb or 20kb is quite impossible using the normal PCR setup.

 We are willing to amplify a long fragment, right! so it is obvious that we need more reagents, PCR cycles and primers.
-Also, to achieve amplification for longer PCR, one should have expertise and experience of using different combinations of chemicals.
-Great precision and high-end experiment set up is must require for long-range PCR.
+Also, to achieve amplification for longer PCR, one should have expertise and experience in using different combinations of chemicals.
+Great precision and high-end experiment setup are must require for long-range PCR.

 In the present article, we will explain to you what a long-range PCR is and how to perform it.
 We will also give you a complete protocol and set up for you.

 A conventional PCR:

 A PCR reaction is a cyclic condition in which our DNA of interest is amplified.
 It is a temperature depended in vitro process of replication completes in three steps

 In the denaturation step, at the 94 ̊C, the DNA template of our interest denatured or break opens into two single-stranded DNA.